BlackToppStudios/streamlogging/README.md

 will and will not write, for this reason it is inadvisable to use this with std streams in a multi threaded situation.

+The LogLevels used in this library are a bitmap mask.
+Instead of assigning each LogLevel a number and logging everything of that level or higher the severity of each message is compared bitwise with the list of severities to be logged.
+If any match the messages is written, otherwise it is dropped.
+There is a series of default LogLevel values that make duplicating the 'this severity or higher' behavior, but this allows for fine grained control should it be needed.

 The are 3 files of note in this library

    1. main.cpp - This is a small sample of this libraries intended use and